evocn/lambda/content/rules.md

 Some weapons can only be wielded in two hands.

 Weapons are usually unique.
 They have special properties which the dungeon master determines.
-Most weapons are governed by STR or AGI, but rarely can be governed by either depending on the wielder.
+Most weapons are governed by STR or DEX, but rarely can be governed by either depending on the wielder.
     Very rarely, weapons are governed by other attributes than the martial.

 ### Armor
 Armor is expensive and heavy, but might save your life.

 A hero wearing no armor has an AC equal to
-> 10 + AGI / 2
+> 10 + DEX / 2

 Light Armor
-> 12 + AGI / 3
+> 12 + DEX / 3

 Medium Armor
-> 13 + AGI / 4
+> 13 + DEX / 4

 Heavy Armor
 > 16, Disadvantage on stealth.
 Cannot cast spells.